Commemorating OBSSR: A History in Milestones

 March, 1999

-Child neglect can have long-term health and behavioral consequences.
-Seeking to promote the development of research programs into child neglect, the OBSSR issues a FOA Funding Opportunity Announcement in 1999 and again in 2001.
-The FOA Funding Opportunity Announcement aims to build partnerships between researchers studying child health, education, and juvenile justice and those working with child neglect and abuse research.
+Seeking to promote the development of research programs on child neglect, which can have long-term health and behavioral consequences, OBSSR issues a funding opportunity in 1999 and again in 2001.
+These projects aim to build partnerships among researchers studying child health, education, and juvenile justice and those working with child neglect and abuse research.

 2000

-• Dr. Peter Kaufmann Appointed Acting Director of the OBSSR (2000)
+• Dr. Peter Kaufmann Appointed Acting Director of OBSSR (2000)

-Dr. Peter Kaufmann Appointed Acting Director of the OBSSR (2000)
+Dr. Peter Kaufmann Appointed Acting Director of OBSSR (2000)

 April, 2000

-Peter Kaufmann becomes Acting Director of the OBSSR after a decade as the Chief of NHLBI National Heart, Lung and Blood Institute ’s Behavioral Medicine Branch.
-Dr. Kaufmann encourages OBSSR staff to use their diverse subject backgrounds and abilities, enabling the team to concentrate on and strengthen aspects of behavioral and social sciences research at the NIH.
+Peter Kaufmann becomes Acting Director of OBSSR after a decade as the Chief of the National Heart, Lung, and Blood Institute’s Behavioral Medicine Branch.
+Dr. Kaufmann encourages OBSSR staff to use their diverse subject backgrounds and abilities, enabling the team to concentrate on and strengthen aspects of behavioral and social sciences research at NIH.

 October, 2000

-Raynard S. Kington becomes OBSSR’s director after serving as the Director of the Division of Health Examination Statistics at the CDC Centers for Disease Control and Prevention ’s National Center for Health Statistics.
-As director, Dr. Kington examines the links between health and education.
+Raynard S. Kington becomes OBSSR’s Director after serving as the Director of the Division of Health Examination Statistics at the Centers for Disease Control and Prevention’s National Center for Health Statistics.
+As Director, Dr. Kington examines the links between health and education.
 This work ranges from micro to macro levels of analysis: from how education shapes neural pathways in the brain to how it affects an individual’s economic status and overall health.

 2001